rcd-dpeng/skillBuildingSheet5/pidev/Cyprus_Commands/readme.md

 # Cyprus API

+### Opens SPI Communication
+    Open SPI communication with the Cyprus.
+Before any communication can be sent or read from the Cyprus chip `open_spi` must be called.
+        return: None

+`open_spi()`

+### Closes SPI Communication
+    Close SPI communication with the Cyprus. `close_spi` should be called when exiting a program.
+        return: None

+`close_spi()`

 ### SPI Write Word
-    Sends a 16 bit word to the cyprus
+    Sends a 16 bit word to the Cyprus.
         word: 16 bit word
         return: None

 `spi_write_word(word)`

 ### SPI Read Word
-    Reads the spi value sent to the RPi as a 16 bit word
+    Reads the SPI value from the Cyprus as a 16 bit word
         return: None

 `spi_read_word()`

-'''
-Open SPI communication with the Cyprus
-:return: None
-'''
-def open_spi()

-'''
-Close SPI communication with the Cyprus
-:return: None
-'''
-def close_spi() #closes spi communication

 '''
 Read SPI on a given port and channel